 Hiking is one of the best ways to see the sights of the Smoky Mountains.
 Visitors on a Gatlinburg vacation will find a variety of trails to hike, all of which explore a different region of the National Park.
-Some of the most-travelled Gatlinburg hikes are also fairly long, which might not be ideal.
+Some of the most-traveled Gatlinburg hikes are also fairly long, which might not be ideal.
 Therefore, I’ve compiled a list of the best easy hikes in the Great Smoky Mountains National Park.
 Lace up your hiking boots and discover these trails.

 1) Laurel Falls